Deltares/hydromt/docs/dev/migrating-to-v1.rst

 **Rationale**

-Prior to v1, the `Model` class was the only real place where developers could modify the behavior of Core through either subclassing it, or using various `Mixin` classes.
+Prior to v1, the `Model` class was the only real place where developers could modify the behaviour of Core through either sub-classing it, or using various `Mixin` classes.
 All parts of a model were implemented as class properties forcing every model to use the same terminology.
 While this was enough for some users, it was too restrictive for others.
 For example, the SFINCS